jihenghu/canoe/examples/2024-JHu-juno-mwr/readme.md

-# A  python demo run JunoMWR forward RT using Canoe
+# A  python demo to run JunoMWR forward RT using Canoe

 ## Install and compile